yomidevs/yomitan/docs/templates.md

 ### `typeof`

-Returns the type of a value.
-Use of `#typeof` in the block form may be nonportable.
+Returns the type of a value. `#typeof` in the block form will always return `'string'`.

 <details>
   <summary>Syntax:</summary>